pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Associated with vnets, subnets, vm's.
   - When Associated with a subnet the ACL is applied on that subnet.
   - Can only be applied within a region.
+  - Service Tags simplifies the security definition for Virtual Networks, so you can define larger, more complex network security policies with fewer rules, based on tags, e.g. Storage, Sql, and AzureTrafficManager tags.
 - Resource groups:
   - Allows to operate on a group of resources.
   - Allows access control, billing, in-group communication.